Counseling and Addiction

 These factors can create ongoing, nearly irresistible urges to use drugs.
 Prescription drug abuse counseling helps addicts escape craving and learn to cope with life, without using drugs.

-Several counseling therapies are available for prescription drug abuse, and no method is known to be the best.
+Several counseling therapies are available for prescription drug abuse, and no one established method is known to be better than another.
 Likewise, no one approach is appropriate for everyone with opiate addiction.
 The right drug abuse treatment plan is tailored to a person's addiction and his or her individual needs.

 Individual vs. Group Therapy

 While any counseling therapy for drug abuse treatment is better than none, group therapy is generally preferred over individual therapy.
 In group therapy, a person is more likely to be both challenged and supported by peers who are also going through drug rehab.
-Twelve-step programs like Narcotics Anonymous are the most well-known group therapy organizations.
+Twelve-step programs such as Narcotics Anonymous are peer support groups (not led by a trained psychotherapist and, thus, not the same as group therapy) that can be a useful part of a recovery program.

 Individual therapy can be helpful in the case of a dual diagnosis: coexisting depression, bipolar disorder, or other significant mental health condition that requires treatment in its own right, separate from the opioid addiction.